MicrosoftDocs/linux/docs/install.md

 Creating a VM on your local machine requires virtualization using a hypervisor.
 Windows includes a "type 1" hypervisor called [Hyper-V](/virtualization/hyper-v-on-windows/) to run virtualization directly on your device hardware.There are also "type 2" hypervisors that run on top of the operating system, like VirtualBox or VMware.
 You are responsible for managing the virtual machine, including allocating resources like memory and disk space, and ensuring that it is secure and up-to-date.
 This requires more technical expertise than some of the other options and may not be as scalable or fault-tolerant.

-Once you've chosen a distribution and decided whether you want to run the VM locally, using a hypervisor, or in the cloud, using Azure, follow the instructions to [Create a Linux Virtual Machine](#create-a-linux-virtual-machine).
+Once you've chosen a distribution and decided whether you want to run the VM locally, using a hypervisor, or in the cloud, using Azure, follow the instructions to [Create a Linux Virtual Machine in the Cloud](#create-a-linux-virtual-machine-in-the-cloud) or [Create a Linux Virtual Machine locally using a Hypervisor](#create-a-linux-virtual-machine-locally-using-a-hypervisor)

 ![Create a Linux VM on Azure screenshot](./images/create-linux-vm-on-azure.png)